SAP-samples/localization-toolkit-s4hana-cloud-bank-account-validation/README.md

 <!-- *This sample code is one part of the tutorial, so please follow the tutorial before attempting to use this code.* -->

 ## Description
-This application uses the SAP Business Technology Platform (SAP BTP)[1] <!-- SAP Cloud Platform (SCP) --> and Cloud Platform Integration (CPI) to integrate your SAP S/4HANA system with the List of VAT payers, published daily by the Polish tax authorities.
+This application uses the SAP Business Technology Platform (SAP BTP) and Cloud Platform Integration (CPI) to integrate your SAP S/4HANA system with the List of VAT payers, published daily by the Polish tax authorities.
 The application can be used to validate business partner tax numbers (NIPs) and bank accounts with the List of VAT payers, and to manage such an extension on the SAP S/4HANA Cloud.
 This extensibility is a part of [Localization Toolkit for SAP S/4HANA Cloud](https://community.sap.com/topics/localization-toolkit-s4hana-cloud).
 You can copy or deploy this sample application to your SAP Business Technology Platform space.